sghoweri/obsidian/_source/_docs/styleguide.md

 ### Linting

-Obsidian is using [Stylelint](http://stylelint.io/) as it's linter.
-It lints for very specific formatting, a few highlights:
+Obsidian is using [Stylelint](http://stylelint.io/) as its linter.
+It lints for very specific formatting; here are a few highlights:

 - Prefer Single Quotes
 - Space After Colon
+- No Leading Zeroes
 - No IDs
 - Single Quotes inside Functions